Tvoncher/blackjack/README.md

 ## https://evo-blackjack.surge.sh/

+Copy of my course project with some fine tuning

 Welcome to my version of first person blackjack!

 My objective was to integrate 3D graphics from Babylonjs with JSX syntax and write code in the style of Reactjs, creating 3D objects as functional and reusable components.